 Grease or Oil

-Cleaning oil and grease from your siding will be a similar process to removing mold and mildew, but rather than use a mildew cleaner, your siding should be cleaned using a mild dish soap.
+Cleaning oil and grease from your siding will be a similar process to removing mold and mildew, but rather than use a mildew cleaner, your siding should be cleaned using mild dish soap.

 Fill a bucket with soap and water.
 Wet your nonabrasive rag with the solution and scrub your siding from top to bottom until the grease is removed.
 Then simply rinse down the siding until all the residue has been removed.